 We have a limited operating history.
 We launched our trading platform in August 2015, and have experienced rapid growth since then.
-Our total revenues increased significantly from US\$5.5 million in 2016 to US\$16.9 million in 2017, and further increased to US\$33.6 million in 2018.
+Our total revenues increased significantly from US\$5.5 million in 2016 to US\$16.9 million in 2017.
 Our net loss also improved from US\$10.8 million in 2016 to US\$7.9 million in 2017, as a result of growth in our businesses and improvement in economies of scale.
-In 2018, we had a net loss of US\$44.3 million primarily due to the increase in share-based awards granted to management and employees.
-We expect our business expansion to continue as we grow our customer base and explore new market opportunities.
+We expect our expansion trend to continue as we grow our customer base and explore new market opportunities.
 However, due to our limited operating history, our historical growth rates may not be indicative of our future performance.
 We cannot assure you that we will grow at the same rate and succeed in introducing new services and products as we did in the past.
 Further, we may fail to adjust our business model to our development needs or the requirements of this ever-changing industry.
 You should consider our prospects in light of the risks and uncertainties that a fast-growing company with a limited operating history may be exposed to or encounter.

-We incurred net losses and had net operating cash outflows and may continue to incur losses and have cash outflows in the future.
+We incurred net losses and had net operating cash outflows in 2016 and 2017 and may continue to incur losses and have cash outflows in the future.

-We have not been profitable since our inception.
-We incurred net losses of US\$10.8 million, US\$7.9 million and US\$44.3 million in 2016, 2017 and 2018, respectively.
-In addition, we had negative cash flows from operating activities of US\$11.5 million, US\$8.5 million and US\$21.2 million in 2016, 2017 and 2018, respectively.
+We have a limited operating history and have not been profitable since our inception.
+We incurred net losses of US\$10.8 million and US\$7.9 million in 2016 and 2017, respectively.
+In addition, we had negative cash flows from operating activities of US\$11.5 million and US\$8.5 million in 2016 and 2017, respectively.
 We have made significant investments in research and development, employee compensation and benefits, communication and market data, and marketing and branding to rapidly develop and expand our business.
 We expect to continue or increase such investments to establish and expand our business, and these investments may not result in an increase in revenue or positive cash inflow from operations in a timely manner, or at all.